Jonathan Gressel: Early life

-Jonathan Ben Gressel were born on October 30, 1936 in Cleveland, Ohio, USA and immigrated to Israel with his family, making aliyah in 1950 at the age of 14.
+Jonathan Ben Gressel were born on October 30, 1936, in Cleveland, Ohio, US, and immigrated to Israel with his family, making aliyah in 1950 at the age of 14.

 Education

 Gressel completed his secondary education at Pardes Hanna Agricultural High School in Israel in 1955.
 He returned to the United States, where he earned his B.Sc. in Plant Sciences at Ohio State University.
 He then attended the University of Wisconsin where he obtained his master's degree in Botany (Plant Physiology) in 1957, working with Folke K. Skoog, and his Ph.D. degree in 1962 working with LeRoy G. Holm, Eldon H. Newcomb, and R. H. Burris.

 Career

 Gressel joined the Weizmann Institute of Science in Rehovot, Israel, in 1962, working in the biochemistry department.
 In 1963 he moved to the Plant Genetics Department (later the Department of Plant and Environmental Science.)

 For a number of years, he held the Gilbert de Botton Chair of Plant Sciences.

 As of 2005, he became a professor emeritus at the Weizmann Institute.

 Gressel has edited several journals, including Plant Science and others in this field.
 He has taught classes on transgenic biosafety for the United Nations Industrial Development Organization (UNIDO).

 Gressel belongs to the American Society of Plant Biologists, the International Weed Science Society, and Sigma Xi.

 He is an Honorary member of the Weed Science Society of America.
-He served as president of the International Weed Science Society from 1997-1999.
+He served as president of the International Weed Science Society from 1997 to 1999.

 In 2008 Jonathan Gressel co-founded the company TransAlgae.